sascha432/RPi.power-monitor/README.md

 How to get solid readings

-- Check for loose connections first, something this happens when it warms up
+- Check for loose connections first, sometimes this happens when it warms up
 - Moving the wires away from anything that can cause interferences
 - Shielding the I2C bus wires
 - Adding additional pullup resistors to the bus